2sic/2sxc-docs/2sxc Docs Generator/pages/net-code/api-typed-strong/razor-typed-models.md

 ---
-uid: NetCode.StronglyTypedCode.RazorTypedModels
+uid: NetCode.StrongTypedCode.RazorTypedModels
 ---

 # Razor with Typed Models in 2sxc 17+

-In 2sxc 17+ you can use strongly typed models in your Razor files.
+In 2sxc 17+ you can use strong-typed models in your Razor files.

 ## Background